On the recorder, his voice is faint

 tracing the grandmother with the hunter

-the children will talk the night away,
+the children will talk the night away, but her hands wait on the book

 for the next monster hunting after the joy,